iluvjava/Robust-Optimization/math/Matrix Constructions.md

 \end{aligned}
 $$

-Now the coefficietns are right next to the decision variables.
+Now the ceofficients are right next to the decision variables.